titouanfreville/TrainCommander/README.md

 Please update this doc to add the doc for the feature you worked on, so evry one can understang what you done, how and how to make it run.

 #Feature Work
+## Observations and link
+- The rules to observe for the website : https://kinsta.com/learn/page-speed/
+- Some help to test optimisation : https://kinsta.com/blog/best-free-website-performance-testing-tools/
+## Basic diagramme(?)